-The short version is this: happiness is about understanding who you are, being comfortable with that person, and making a choice for yourself every day to do what’s needed to feel good about yourself and who you’re being.
+The short version is this: happiness is about understanding who you are, being comfortable with that person, and making daily choices to do what’s needed to feel good about yourself and who you’re being.
 No one but YOU can make you happy.

 Key #2: Be sure that you’re going after your version of success (not society’s or someone else’s).